History of the Jews in the Netherlands: Before the Dutch Republic

-In 1349, the Duke of Guelders was authorized by the Emperor Louis IV of the Holy Roman Empire of Germany to receive Jews in his duchy, where they provided services, paid a tax and were protected by the law.
+In 1349, the Duke of Guelders was authorized by the Emperor Louis IV of the Holy Roman Empire to receive Jews in his duchy, where they provided services, paid a tax, and were protected by the law.
 In Arnhem, where a Jewish physician is mentioned, the magistrate defended him against the hostilities of the populace.
 When Jews settled in the diocese of Utrecht is unknown, but rabbinical records regarding Jewish dietary laws speculated that the Jewish community there dated to Roman times.
 In 1444, Jews were expelled from the city of Utrecht.
 Until 1789, Jews were prohibited from staying in the city overnight.
 They were tolerated in the village of Maarssen, two hours distant, though their condition was not fortuitous.
 But, the community of Maarssen was one of the most important Jewish settlements in the Netherlands.
 Jews were admitted to Zeeland by Albert, Duke of Bavaria.

 In 1477, by the marriage of Mary of Burgundy to the Archduke Maximilian, son of Emperor Frederick III, the Netherlands were united to Austria and its possessions passed to the crown of Spain.
 In the sixteenth century, owing to the persecutions of Charles V and Philip II of Spain, the Netherlands became involved in a series of desperate and heroic struggles against this growing political and Catholic religious hegemony.
 In 1522, Charles V issued a proclamation in Gelderland and Utrecht against Christians who were suspected of being lax in the faith, as well as against Jews who had not been baptized.
 He repeated such edicts in 1545 and 1549, trying to suppress the Protestant Reformation, which was expanding.
 In 1571, the Duke of Alba notified the authorities of Arnhem that all Jews living there should be seized and held until their fates were determined.

-At Dutch request, Archduke Mattias established religious peace in most of the provinces, which was later guaranteed by article 13 of the 1579 Unie van Utrecht.
-Moreover, in 1581, the deputies of the United Provinces declared independence by issuing the Act of Abjuration, which deposed Philip as their sovereign.
-As a consequence of these two events, Jews persecuted in Spain and Portugal turned toward the Dutch Republic as a place of refuge.